-In this post we will see step by step configuration to integrate Upgrade readiness with SCCM.
-Finally, we will verify the result in SCCM console.
-This post assume that you have a valid Azure Subscription, SCCM CB 1610+ with service connection point role and OMS workspace.
+In this post, we will see step by step configuration to integrate Upgrade readiness with SCCM.
+Finally, we will verify the result in the SCCM console.
+This post assumes that you have a valid Azure Subscription, SCCM CB 1610+ with service connection point role, and OMS workspace (Log Analytics).

 This is a series of posts as listed below:-